alcionai/corso/website/docs/support/known-issues.md

 * Teams messages don't support Restore due to limited Graph API support for message creation.

 * Groups and Teams support is available in an early-access status, and may be subject to breaking changes.

-* Restoring the data into a different Group from the one it was backed up from isn't currently supported